Codecademy/gamut/packages/gamut-system/docs/customization.md

 - `propName`: Any defined prop in the system.
 - `dependentProps`: An array of alternative props that you would like to group with the same style function.
 - `type`: Declare the template type `standard` by default or `directional` for properties that have a shorthand for directional values.
-- `computedValue`: There may be cases where you would like to transform or compute a property value into something more CSS friendly some examples may be adding units or looking up configurations.
-You may provide a `computeValue` function on your config to do this.
+- `transformValue`: There may be cases where you would like to transform or compute a property value into something more CSS friendly some examples may be adding units or looking up configurations.
+You may provide a `transformValue` function on your config to do this.
 - `scale`: Either a typed array/object literal or a key of your theme that has those values.

 ```tsx